Sunday, December 22, 2024

 The God Tarot

-Secondly, we wished to offer to those who enjoyed “Sol Invictus: The God Tarot” a Goddess deck that kept to the same structure, art style, and level of research: this, we hoped, would enable lovers of the God Tarot to have a more complete experience of balance and integration themselves.
+Secondly, we wish to offer to those who enjoyed “Sol Invictus: The God Tarot” a Goddess deck.
+It kept to the same structure, art style, and level of research.
+This, we hoped, would enable lovers of the God Tarot to have a more complete experience of balance and integration themselves.

 advertisement